 The World's Smallest Elephant

-Borneo is the third largest island in the world, inhabited by the world's smallest elephant, Elephas Maximus Borneensis, also known as the Borneo Pygmy Elephant.
+Borneo, the third-largest island in the world is inhabited by the world's smallest elephant, Elephas Maximus Borneensis, also known as the Borneo Pygmy Elephant.

 This endangered species is also the largest mammal on the island.
 The biggest population is concentrated in the northeastern part of Sabah (Malaysian Borneo), particularly at the lower Kinabatangan floodplain.
 There are about 300 individuals in the floodplain.
 A small population inhabits the north of Kalimantan (Indonesian Borneo).
 The overall population in Borneo is estimated to be around 1500 individuals.